CodeWindProgram/GROUP-16/README.md

 #### BACKEND MEMBERS AND THEIR WORK
 * Pranil Patil ( Email ID :- pranilp1720@gmail.com //  Github Username :-Pranil17):-
   * Leaded the backend Team
-  * Created the Teacher & Adimn database using Django & Postgres along with Rushabh Dhoke
+  * Created the Teacher & Admin database using Django & Postgres along with Rushabh Dhoke
   * Added the Aditional required Database column for the Student and Parent
   *